IvicaR1/data-science/README.md

 # data-science

-This is a repository that contains all the labaratory exercises from the subject Data science from the Faculty of Computer Science & Engineering
+This is a repository that contains all the labaratory exercises from the subject Introduction to Data Science from the Faculty of Computer Science & Engineering - Skopje